Home

 Jacob Stays Loyal?

-Be that as it may, Jacob would do as his mother had instructed him and he brought back the two choice goats that she had requested of him earlier.
-After receiving the two goats, Rebekah would prepare Isaac's favorite meal, just the way her husband liked it.
-Next she would go get some of Esau's best clothes and she put them on Jacob.
+Nonetheless, Jacob would do as his mother had instructed him -- by bringing back the two choice goats, that she had requested of him earlier.
+Now after receiving the two goats, Rebekah would prepare Isaac's favorite meal, just the way her husband liked it.
+Next she would go get some of Esau's best clothes, and she would put them on Jacob.

-Know that, by Jacob being a smooth skinned man and not hairy man like his brother Esau -- Rebekah would cover his hands and neck, with the left over goat skins.
-Then she handed Jacob the tasty meal she'd prepared, along with some bread and instructed Jacob to take it out to his father.
-So Jacob did as his mother had instructed him and took the food out to his father.
+Know that, by Jacob being a smooth skinned man, and not hairy man like his brother Esau -- Rebekah would cover his hands and neck, with the left over goat skins.
+Then she handed Jacob the tasty meal she'd prepared, along with some bread, and instructed Jacob to take it out to his father.
+So Jacob did as his mother had instructed him to do, and he took the food out to his father.

 In the next Bible Study Online Article:

-But will Jacob's disguise be enough to trick Isaac into thinking that he was his favorite son Esau?
+However, will Jacob's disguise, be enough to trick Isaac into thinking, that he was his favorite son Esau?
 Since Rebekah and Jacob are wrong for what they are about to do, will God step in and put a stop to it?
-And what about Esau... will he find out in time?
+And what about Esau?
+Will he find out, about Rebekah and Jacob's plan, in time?

 May God blessings be upon you, and thank you for your support